Ashhab95/pengumon/README.md

 - Pokémon gain XP by defeating enemy Pokémon. (catching them won't give you XP)
 - You can also catch enemy Pokémon using a Pokeball.
-  - Pokeball will not always work. (e.g. the opponent needs to be low health)
+  - Using a Pokeball will not always catch enemy Pokémon. (e.g. the opponent needs to be low health)
   - Some Pokeballs have a greater chance of catching than others.
+  - If you fail to catch the Pokémon, you still lose the Pokeball, so make sure it's at low health!!!
 - Pokémon level up and evolve once specific thresholds are reached.

 ### Healing & Recovery